Who can benefit from hypnosis?

 Because each person has different issues and goals for counseling, counseling will be different depending on the individual.
 In general, you can expect to discuss the current events happening in your life, your personal history relevant to your issue, and report progress (or any new insights gained) from the previous counseling session.
 Depending on your specific needs, counseling can be short-term, for a specific issue, or longer-term, to deal with more difficult patterns or your desire for more personal development.
 Either way, it is most common to schedule regular sessions with your counselor (usually weekly).

 It is important to understand that you will get more results from counseling if you actively participate in the process.
-The ultimate purpose of counseling is to help you bring what you learn in session back into your life.
+The ultimate purpose of counseling is to help you bring what you learn in the session back into your life.
 Therefore, beyond the work you do in counseling sessions, your counselor may suggest some things you can do outside of counseling to support your process – such as reading a pertinent book, journaling on specific topics, noting particular behaviors or taking action on your goals.
 People seeking counseling are ready to make positive changes in their lives, are open to new perspectives and take responsibility for their lives.

 Does what we talk about in pastoral counseling remain confidential?

-Confidentiality is one of the most important components between a client and spiritual counselor.
+Confidentiality is one of the most important components between a client and a spiritual counselor.
 Successful counseling requires a high degree of trust with highly sensitive subject matter that is usually not discussed anywhere but the counselor’s office.
-Every spiritual counselor should provide a written copy of their confidential disclosure agreement, and you can expect that what you discuss in session will not be shared with anyone.
+Every spiritual counselor should provide a written copy of their confidential disclosure agreement, and you can expect that what you discuss in the session will not be shared with anyone.
 This is called “Informed Consent”.
-Sometimes, however, you may want your counselor to share information or give an update to someone on your healthcare team (you’re your Physician, Naturopath, Attorney), but by law your counselor cannot release this information without obtaining your written permission.
+Sometimes, however, you may want your counselor to share information or give an update to someone on your healthcare team (you’re your Physician, Naturopath, Attorney), but by law, your counselor cannot release this information without obtaining your written permission.

-However, state law and professional ethics require pastoral counselor to maintain confidentiality except for the following situations:
+However, state law and professional ethics require the pastoral counselor to maintain confidentiality except for the following situations: